RetroReversing/retroReversing/categories/consoles/GameBoyAdvance.md

 ---
 # Software Development Kits (SDK)

+## Official SDK
+{% include link-to-other-post.html post="/game-boy-advance-sdk/" description="For more information on the Official GBA SDK check out this post." %}

 ## Music Library (M4A)
 {% include link-to-other-post.html post="/game-boy-advance-sdk-m4a/" description="For more information on the GBA Music SDK check out this post." %}

 ## SDK Demos
 {% include link-to-other-post.html post="/game-boy-advance-sdk-demos/" description="For more information on the GBA SDK Demo games check out this post." %}

+---
+# Emulation
+Much to the annoyance of Nintendo, Game Boy Advance emulators were released before the console was even launched!
+Developers managed to get their hands on early development kits and managed to build and release the first known GBA emulator known as **GBAEmu** in September 2000 [^1]!
+It was able to play the official SDK Demo's such as Yoshi's Island [^2].

+Nowadays GBA emulators have such high compatibility that pretty much all commercial games work without much trouble even on low end hardware.

 ---